-For First Time, a U.S. President Backs a Fascist France
+For the First Time, a U.S. President Backs a Fascist France

 By Juan Cole / Informed Comment

 While she is highly unlikely to win the run-off presidential election on May 7 against the Bill Clinton of France, Emmanuel Macron, Marine Le Pen managed to come in second in the first round on Sunday.
 She came ahead of the leaders of both major French political parties, the Socialists and the Gaullists.
-It is a sad day for France, and for the world, that such a hateful person– a neo-Fascist— is in the running to be president.
+It is a sad day for France, and for the world, that such a hateful person—a neofascist—is in the running to be president.

 Franklin Delano Roosevelt hated fascism and was determined to defeat it, even if it meant allying with Joe Stalin of the Soviet Union.